Board of Directors

 - Donor Network West

-Janice Whaley serves as the Chief Executive Officer of Donor Network West in San Ramon, CA, the second largest OPO in the U.S., joining the organization in January of 2019.
-Four months after her arrival, the organization has moved well above the national average in recovery metrics.
-Her leadership, advocacy and operational efforts in both the state of California as well as the nation overall serve as evidence of her passion.
+Janice Whaley is the President and Chief Executive Officer of Donor Network West, with headquarters in northern California and northern Nevada.
+Donor Network West is the third largest OPO in the U.S., joining the organization in January 2019.
+Four months after her arrival, the organization moved well above the national average in recovery metrics.
+Her leadership, advocacy, and operational efforts in the state(s) of California, Nevada, and the nation overall serve as evidence of her passion.

 Prior to assuming the Chief Executive role at Donor Network West, Whaley held leadership and clinical roles in three other OPOs, achieving similar results.
 From 2014-2018, Whaley served as Chief Operating Officer of LifeShare of Oklahoma, essentially doubling the number of organ donors early on in her five-year tenure.
 Prior to her arrival at LifeShare, Whaley attended Harvard Business School in Boston.
 Whaley held the role of Managing Director of Clinical Operations at LifeGift in Houston, TX from 2003-2013.
 While in Houston, the fourth largest U.S. city, Whaley managed the complex processes involved in working with 5 transplant centers and 24 transplant programs, leading the region to record setting numbers of donors recovered.
 Whaley started her career and honed her skills in organ and tissue recovery at the University of Alabama, gaining expertise in numerous arenas, including organ preservation.
 Whaley is dually certified in organ and tissue recovery through ABTC and the AATB, respectively.